paulosalem/time-blender/README.md

 (Even more) experimental features:

-  - Learning:  Rudimentary and early support for learning based on probabilistic programming (PP) is provided for some event types.
+  - Learning:  Rudimentary and early support for learning from observations is provided through black-box parameter optimization (currently using the [hyperopt](https://hyperopt.github.io/hyperopt/) library).
                The idea here is that one can learn from real time series in order to be able to generate similar ones automatically.
 The objective *is not* forecasting, although that might be possible eventually.
-At present, it is unclear how this aspect will evolve, including which PP technology will become definitive (PyMC3 is currently used).
+At present, it is unclear how this aspect will evolve.

 Standard models, which work both as examples and as a basic model library, include: